nico0407/DM-freeze-out/README.md

 Duplicate data.par and call it data0.par

 Create an "output.txt" file where Micromega is going to write the Omega result.
 Now if you run ./main data.par the value is gonna be stored in the output.txt file.
-But you need to modify the Omega section of main.c adding a piece:
+But you need to modify the Omega section of main.c adding the piece:

      FILE *infileR;
      infileR = fopen("output.txt","w");
      fprintf(infileR,"%f",Omega);
      fclose(infileR);
      printf("\n ** the relic density has been printed in file \"output.txt\" ** \n");

-So that the Omega section of main.c looks like:
+It has to be added specifically so that the Omega section of main.c looks like:
 {
 #ifdef OMEGA
 { int fast=1;